 Our Housing Management team is putting in place an ambitious plan: to deliver excellent contractor procurement, deliver uncompromising levels of safety across the estate and to achieve our zero carbon emissions target by 2030.
 We’re looking for experienced, highly credible Procurement Managers to deliver lasting and needed change.

-A key member of a five-strong team, you will:
+As a key member of the team, you will:

 • Advise and assist managers in the renewal and renegotiation of contracts across the business, helping drive the Council’s Procurement Strategy

 • Help create, implement and maintain the Contract register, running reports and disseminating information from the system for managers and partners

 • Administer tenders (including OJEU tenders), keeping accurate records and audit trails of all tender correspondence.

 • Work in conjunction with key stakeholders to develop existing operational procurement workplans in line with our new procurement roadmap.